Hamas submits ‘positive response’ to ceasefire proposal in major step toward a deal

 Of the 50 Israeli hostages remaining in Gaza, the proposal calls for the release of 10 living hostages and 18 deceased during the ceasefire.
 On the first day of the ceasefire, Hamas would release eight living hostages in exchange for an unspecified number of Palestinian prisoners and detainees.
 Following the release, Israel would withdraw from parts of northern Gaza, and the two sides would begin negotiations toward a permanent ceasefire.

 The release of the hostages is to take place without any Hamas ceremonies or fanfare.
-The remaining hostages would be released on four more dates specific in the proposal.
+The remaining hostages would be released on four more dates specified in the proposal.

 Efforts to secure a ceasefire intensified following the 12-day conflict between Israel and Iran last month.
 Qatar, a key negotiator, immediately launched a new round of indirect talks between Israel and Hamas to find a “middle ground” based on previous proposals.